 What to look for in a POS system

-- Terminal and peripherals: The best POS providers offer mobile and touch-screen systems, as well as barcode printers, customer displays and PIN pads.
+- Terminal and peripherals: What type of hardware do you want?
+The best POS systems offer mobile and touchscreen systems, barcode printers, customer displays and PIN pads.

-- POS software: Each POS system is only as good as the software that runs it.
-It is critical that business owners choose a system that offers software with the features they are looking for.
-This depends on a business's industry and unique needs, and whether the company is choosing a traditional or mobile POS system.
+- POS software: Each POS system is only as good as its software, so be sure to choose a system that offers software with the features your business requires.
+This depends on your industry and unique needs, and whether you get a traditional or mobile POS system.

-- Mobile and wireless technology: At the very least, business owners should want a POS system that offers wireless table-side or inventory tools.
-The best providers offer software that is compatible with most Apple and Android mobile devices.
+- Mobile and wireless technology: At the very least, you should consider a POS system that offers wireless tableside or inventory tools.
+The best providers offer software compatible with most Apple and Android mobile devices.

 - After-purchase care: Good customer support is a must.
 A POS system becomes the brains of a business, so when the system has a problem, it can bring the whole operation to a standstill.
-Finding a POS system provider that offers afterhours telephone support, installation assistance, training and remote support should be a priority for business owners.
+Business owners should prioritize finding a POS system provider that offers after-hours telephone support, installation assistance, training and remote support.

-With so many different options for POS systems, it can often be hard for business owners to figure out which systems are the best.
-To help owners find the right system, Business News Daily has done extensive research and analysis to compile this list of the best POS systems for small business.
-Our list include the best POS system for retailers, restaurants and small businesses overall, as well as the best mobile POS system for the iPad.
-Additionally, we have included a roundup of dozens of POS system vendors that we considered for our best picks.
+To help you find the right system, Business News Daily has done extensive research and analysis to compile a list of the best POS systems for small businesses.
+Our list includes the best POS system for retailers, restaurants and small businesses overall.

 Chad Brooks, Sara Angeles and Kayla Harrison contributed to the writing and research in this article.